hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Current Trends in Digital Marketing.None.rst

 **Explanation and Important Considerations:**

 1. **No Code to Test:** The provided text is a document, not Python code.
 There's no Python function or class to test.
-I've added a placeholder `hypothetical_function` for illustrative purposes.
+I've added a placeholder `hypothetical_function` for illuStartive purposes.

 2. **Replace Placeholders:** The test functions (`test_hypothetical_function_*`) are placeholders.  **You must replace the comments inside these functions with the actual calls to the functions in your code** and the expected outputs or exceptions.